hololinked-dev/daq-system-infrastructure/README.md

 # DAQ System Infrastructure (Docker)

 Project to setup a infrastructure for a networked data acquisition system or IoT based on docker.
+Suitable for usage with [`hololinked`](https://github.com/hololinked-dev/hololinked) or any DAQ or IoT platform in general.
 There will be a separate version for Kubernetes.

 ## Components